Grow a Butterfly &

 You See It Take Flight

-Follow along to watch the butterflies take flight–And get a shout out!
+Follow along to watch the butterflies take flight.

 Why it matters?

-Butterflies are more than beautiful—they’re pollinators and indicators of ecosystem health.
+They’re pollinators and indicators of ecosystem health.
 Healthy butterfly populations usually mean healthy native plant communities.

 Today, habitat loss, pesticides, and invasive plants reduce the food and shelter butterflies need.